College of Applied Health Sciences

 - Students engage with College of Applied Health Sciences faculty as early as their freshman year including the opportunity to participate in world-class research.

 Honors at Graduation

-Graduation from the College of Applied Health Sciences with any honors designation requires that a student must have attained at the University of Illinois at Urbana-Champaign a specific minimum cumulative grade point average based on a minimum of 55 semester hours in residence.
+Graduation from the College of Applied Health Sciences with any honors designation requires that a student must have attained at the University of Illinois Urbana-Champaign a specific minimum cumulative grade point average based on a minimum of 55 semester hours in residence.

 - Bronze Tablet (see Honors section)

 - Highest Honors: 3.75 to 4.0

 The James Scholar Program is a University-wide honors program established to encourage undergraduate research and independent study and to foster scholarly endeavors (see James Scholar Honors Program).

 Undergraduate Programs offered by the College of Applied Health Sciences